 by Associate Professor Kristin Oma Armstrong, University of Stavanger (Norway).

 Associate Professor Kristin Oma Armstrong is best known for her research on human-animal relations in the Bronze and Iron Age in Europe.
 Her thought-provoking explorations are manifested in her PhD from 2007 "Human-animal relationships: mutual becomings in the household of Scandinavia and Sicily 900-500 BC" as well as in a forthcoming monograph, which will be highlighted in this keynote.
-Through her inspiring research Professor Armstrong not only challenges the naturalism worlding of our own time, but considers how human-animal relationships will alter and change in the Anthropocene.
+Through her inspiring research Associate Professor Armstrong not only challenges the naturalism worlding of our own time, but considers how human-animal relationships will alter and change in the Anthropocene.
 We have been inspired by Professor Armstong's seminal work within the field of human-animal relation – the A-turn – and are persuaded that her keynote will have bearings for our perception of north European rock art in general, and the three themes of this conference.

 Professor Armstrong is the author of numerous books including "Human-animal relationships: mutual becomings in the household of Scandinavia and Sicily 900-500 BC" (Unipub forlag, 2007), "Hesten – en magisk følgesvenn i nordisk forhistorie" (Cappelen Damm AS, 2011) and "The Sheep People.
 The ontology of making lives, building homes and forging herds in Early Bronze Age Norway" (Equinox Publishing, in press 2017).
 She has been the author and/or editor of several anthologies including the recently published "Thinking about Animals in the Age of the Anthropocene" (Lexington Books, 2016) and "Animal Umwelten in a changing world.
 Zoosemiotic perspectives" (University of Tartu Press, 2016).